Struggling with Unpaid Salaries: How Can I Navigate Financial Hardships from Past Employers?

 Adoni Suguresh

-Sending lawyers notice and seeking intervention of court of law does not required at all.
-When the Labour Enforement Officer are exercising their powers for implementation of the laws only., need not to approach court or advocate.
-First you approach concerned Labour Officer to readdress of your problems.
+Sending a lawyer's notice and seeking intervention of a court of law is not required at all.
+When the Labour Enforcement Officers are exercising their powers for the implementation of the laws, there is no need to approach the court or advocate.
+First, you should approach the concerned Labour Officer to address your problems.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute